patrick-zanzarini/curriculum-angular/README.md

 # Curriculum Project

-Welcome to my personal curriculum project.
+Welcome to my personal Curriculum Project.

+To see it go to: https://patrick-zanzarini.github.io/

 ## Development server